 For Amazon to provide the quick turnaround that customers demand, they have to have inventory that is both sufficient and efficient — and that is where Amazon excels.
 Not only is Amazon good at handling inventory, they are good at pricing inventory fees to balance the needs between Amazon, consumers, and merchants.

-Inventory fees are charged by the square footage that merchant's items take up, with seasonal and product related factors figured in to maximize fee revenue.
-For example, the standard inventory charge is $0.51 per cubic foot of volume in the first nine months of the year, but afterwards, in anticipation of the holiday season, the rates go up to $0.68 per cubic foot.
-That may not sound like much, but keep in mind that Amazon has 103 million square feet of warehouse (aka fulfillment center) space.
+Inventory fees are charged by the square footage that merchants' items take up, with seasonal and product-related factors figured in to maximize fee revenue.
+For example, the standard monthly inventory charge is $0.54 per cubic foot of volume in the first nine months of the year, but afterwards, in anticipation of the holiday season, the rates go up to $2.25 per cubic foot.
+That may not sound like much, but keep in mind that Amazon has more than 100 million square feet of warehouse (aka fulfillment center) space.
 Multiply by the ceiling height to get some idea of the full volume (presumably, warehouses have at least 10-foot ceilings and are probably much higher).

 Why do merchants pay the fees?
 Because Prime membership and free shipping moves a lot more product.
 The increase in sales justifies the increase in costs.
 Amazon also offers support to merchants, and even allows the FBA for orders placed elsewhere (not through Amazon.com).
 Merchants with sufficient volume and proper pricing structures come out well ahead on the deal.

-Shipping still incurs a net loss for Amazon that generally totals around 5% of net sales.
-However, with revenues such as 2015's third quarter of $25.4 billion, Amazon is able to absorb the shipping element and even work on expanding Prime's offerings.
-For example, the mobile app Prime Now is a one-day service being tested in 17 locations.
+Shipping still incurs a net loss for Amazon that generally totals around 5% of net sales; for the first quarter of 2016, Amazon had $29.1 billion in sales and $1.5 billion in shipping costs, resulting in over a half a billion dollars in profit.
+With growing revenues, Amazon is able to absorb the shipping element and even work on expanding Prime's offerings.
+For example, the mobile app Prime Now delivers items to many parts of the country in less than two hours.
 Expect Amazon to continue its path of innovation and fast delivery, to the benefit of consumers as well as to its own coffers.
 Ready for faster delivery by Amazon drones?